pedrosoares/mysql-workbench-export-laravel-5-migrations/README.md

 ### Thanks

-Thanks to [all](https://github.com/beckenrode/mysql-workbench-export-laravel-5-migrations/graphs/contributors) that have and continue to contribute to this project.
+Thanks to [all](https://github.com/beckenrode/mysql-workbench-export-laravel-5-Seeders/graphs/contributors) that have and continue to contribute to this project.

-Extra thanks to [VeeeneX](https://github.com/VeeeneX) for all the great PRs!

-### Todos

- - Types that are unsupported by Laravel

 License
 ----